siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-04-container-security-protecting-microservices-and-docker-environments.md

 ---

 In recent years, container technology has revolutionized the way applications are developed, deployed, and managed.
 Containers, with Docker leading the charge, have become the de facto standard for packaging and running microservices.
 While containers offer numerous benefits such as improved efficiency, scalability, and consistency across different environments, they also introduce new security challenges.
-In this blog post, we'll explore the world of container security, focusing on protecting microservices and Docker environments, and how it fits into the broader DevSecOps paradigm.
+In this article, we'll explore the world of container security, focusing on protecting microservices and Docker environments, and how it fits into the broader DevSecOps paradigm.